Prof David Wyllie

 Professor David Wyllie

-Professor of Ion Channel Physiology and Pharmacology; Director, Centre for Discovery Brain Sciences
+Professor of Ion Channel Physiology and Pharmacology; co-Director, Institute for Neuroscience and Cardiovascular Research

 Hugh Robson Building